Despite the push toward environmental awareness, we are

 - Move Anything Not Used in the Past Two to Five Years to Upper or Out-of-the-Way Locations.
 This is for things that you definitely want to keep but that are not presently being used.
 Having to move them out of the way or reach over top of them is not conducive to an efficient workplace.
 Besides being in the way, they take up valuable space in a shop that may seem to get smaller as each year passes.
 This adds frustration to one's day.
 It can increase the time to complete projects through procrastination generated by not wanting to work among clutter.
 A simple repositioning of items not frequently used in favour of those that currently are, can do wonders.

 - Store/Sell Anything Not Used in More Than Five Years.
 Five years is a long time.
 If you have unused items that are sitting somewhere for no other reason than that is where they have always been, it's time to move them into storage, or to consider their sale.
 This point relates to more valuable items that you don't wish to give away, recycle or throw out.
-If they still have worth or might in the future, be sure to protect them in plastic when storing.
+If they still have worth or might in the future, be sure to protect them in plastic and label the contents before storing.

 - Duplicate Items Used in More than One Area.
 If there are several work areas and you find yourself leaving one to get one or more things from another, then duplicate those items in both areas.
-This depends upon available room, of course, but typical items that we have in multiple locations are tools, hardware, lubricants and solvents.
+This depends upon available room, of course, but typical items that we have in multiple locations are tools, hardware, magnifiers, lubricants and solvents, and notepads and pens.

 - Clear Out the Shop and Start from Bare.
 A good way to reorganise and to implement the above suggestions is to move out everything and then clean (and repaint, if possible) what remains.
 Reorganise benches, shelves and electrical power.
 Things will turn up.
 They may be those lost items you sought so long ago (or even recently!)
 This will also be a chance to inventory and categorise your items, and to then list them in a binder or on a computer.